mrzealot/absolem/index.md

 To be fair, the Pro S is a fine keyboard.
 But it's not even the thing that convinced me about mechs.
 By the time it arrived, the geekhack-deskthority-r/mk Bermuda triangle sucked me in, and I was already too deep in the rabbit hole.
 Looking back now, I think the main cause was that I started looking at the topic as genuine "research", and in my mildly fanatic<a href="#footnote-1"><sup>1</sup></a> worldview that could only end with another "dissertation", which is what this post is, I guess.

+So, strap in as I rant about the whole journey that led me here.
+Also, fair warning that I'm writing this on the already finished Absolem, which is just a pleasure to type on, so I'm going to be verbose! :P